 Native Habitat: Damp woods; wet depressions; stream banks

 Soil Description: Sands, gravels or silts.

 Conditions Comments: Makes a desirable ground cover for moist sites.
 Brittle stems may suffer with heavy ice glaze.
 Freely suckers from the roots.

 PropagationDescription: The most effective propagation method is division of parent plant.
 Root cuttings and June shoot cuttings will also work.

 Commercially Avail: yes

-From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is either on display or available from the following:
+From the National Organizations DirectoryAccording to the species list provided by Affiliate Organizations, this plant is on display at the following locations: